| Overview | Group | Tree | Graph | Index | Concepts |

 it as the new incumbent.
 A solution is specified using arrays

-vars
+vars and

-specifies the solution
+vals, where vals[i] specifies the solution

-value for vars[i]
+value for vars[i].

-For each variable in the array vars
+For each variable in the array vars, this method uses

 the value in the corresponding element of the array vals